giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

-are deployed near communication nodes (e.g., co-located in a 5G base station) to provide computing services that are close to users with the goal to (1) reduce latency, (2) increase communication bandwidth, (3) enable privacy/personalization (e.g., federated AI learning), and (4) reduce cloud costs and energy.
+are deployed near communication nodes (e.g., co-located in a 5G base station) to provide computing services that are close to users with the goal to (1) reduce latency, (2) increase communication bandwidth, (3) increase reliability, (4) enable privacy nd security, (5) enable personalization, and (6) reduce cloud costs and energy consumption.
 Services are deployed on the communication and compute infrastructure through a two-phase life cycle that involves first a service *deployment stage* and then a *service selection* stage ({{lifecycle}}).